Call Button

 Although the pain intensity ranges from mild to moderate, it can still leave those suffering from this condition to become disabled due to the constant, annoying and long-lasting nature of this condition.

 At Brisbane Headache and Migraine Clinics, we expect to observe significant improvement within the first 5 treatment consultations.
 We have treated countless patients with impressive results.
-Plus our treatment is medication-free, surgery-free, and invasive-free!
-Book a consultation with our tension headache specialist today!
+Plus our method to treat and prevent tension headaches is medication-free, surgery-free, and invasive-free!
+Book a consultation with our tension headache experts today!

 Understanding your Headache

-Tension Type Headache is usually felt by a constant pressing, tightening and squeezing discomfort on both sides of the head.
-Sufferers normally describe their pain as if they were wearing a tight helmet, which can become tighter and tighter around their head.
+Tension Type Headache is usually felt by a constant pressing, tightening and squeezing discomfort on both sides of the head, as well as aching or tight neck and shoulder muscles.
+Sufferers normally describe their head pain as if they were wearing a tight helmet, which can become tighter and tighter around their head.
 The pain intensity can range from mild to moderate and can last anywhere between 30 minutes and up to 7 days.
 Nausea or vomiting is not a feature of tension type headache however, sensitivity to light or sound can be.

 There are two types of Tension Type Headaches: